Which Pieces Does Unigram Tokenization Really Need?: The Unigram Model in Practice

 \section{The Unigram Model in Practice}

 Since the vocabulary $\vocab$ is not known in advance, the training process must simultaneously discover a good vocabulary and estimate token probabilities.
 The algorithm described by \citet{kudo-2018-subword} is an iterative procedure that starts with a large number of seed tokens and gradually reduces them to the target vocabulary size.
-Both the original description and our summary of the reference implementation are listed in Algorithm~\ref{alg:kudo_high_level}. \footnote{We defer detailed expansions such as pseudocode algorithms to the appendix, but the descriptions in the main text should suffice for understanding the experiments.}
+Both the original description and our summary of the reference implementation are listed in Algorithm~\ref{alg:kudo_high_level}.